jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Wren,

 I have been studying comet observations spanning two centuries.
-Newton's mathematics may reveal something extraordinary.
+Isaac Newton's mathematics may reveal something extraordinary.

 Three comets appeared in 1531, 1607, and 1682.
 I observed the last one myself in September.
 The orbital elements—the path, the speed, the angle—are nearly identical for all three.